 You do not need any special skills to use this tool.
 Sell out stocks, offer codeless coupons for discounts, set up diverse types of discounts for order volume, shipping, or any special conditions.

 This tool helps your items stand out among billions of listings on eBay.
-You pay your promotion fee only when the item is successfully sold.
+For Standard campaigns, you pay your promotion fee only when the item is successfully sold.